boschresearch/blech-doc/website/content/en/docs/user-manual/expressions.md

 The nomenclature in Blech is similar to that in C.
 There are typed memory locations (objects), left hand side expressions (lvalues) and right hand side expressions (rvalues).
-Blech does allow to create function references and thus we have no designators.
+Blech does not allow to create function references and thus we have no designators.

 ## Operator precedence
 The expression grammar below will not specify the precedence of operators.